mszynka/mszynka.github.io/about.md

 order: 10
 ---

 Hi!
 I'm Mateusz and I'm a web developer and programmer.

-Currently studying Computer Science at Poznan University of Technology and working as Front End Developer at Mediporta.pl.
+Currently I'm studying Computer Science at Poznan University of Technology and I work as Front End Developer at Mediporta.pl.

+I'm looking forward to any oportunity to learn web development and software programming from experts.

+Among many tasks I'm also a musician.
+(Although I don't have any musical degree)

 Thousand ideas but not enough time for all of them.